Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Chinese New Year festivities on Pattaya’s Walking Street

-That evening we joined in the New Year festivities on Pattaya’s energetic “Walking Street” before returning to the ship in time for lunch the next day.
-It was an enjoyable stop but with Pattaya’s traffic and frenetic pace we actually found that we missed the zen of the ship and were quite ready to return to our cabin by morning.
+Later, we join in the New Year festivities on Pattaya’s energetic “Walking Street” before returning to the ship in time for lunch the next day.
+It’s an enjoyable stop but with Pattaya’s traffic and frenetic pace we actually find that we miss the zen of the ship and are quite ready to return to our cabin by morning.

 Seventh Port-of-Call: Koh Samui, Thailand

-This stop was just our second requiring a tender to reach the island (the first was Halong Bay) which, while managed in a very orderly way, complicates the disembarkation process a bit.
+This stop is just our second requiring a tender to reach the island (the first was Halong Bay) which, while managed in a very orderly way, complicates the disembarkation process a bit.

-The original plan for the day was to visit Lamai Beach but after realizing that the drive from the Nathon Pier would be nearly an hour each way (and require a taxi fare bordering on highway robbery) we decided to scrap that plan and stick to a short visit to town.
+The original plan for the day was to visit Lamai Beach but after realizing that the drive from the Nathon Pier is nearly an hour each way (and requires a taxi fare bordering on highway robbery) we decide to scrap that plan and stick to a short visit to town.

-Not the most exciting way to spend the day but since I’d been there before I didn’t really mind.
-And with an all-aboard time of 2:30pm, spending an amount of time on a beach that was worthy of the taxi fare was nearly impossible.
+Not the most exciting way to spend the day but since I’ve been here before I didn’t really mind.
+And with an all-aboard time of 2:30pm, spending an amount of time on a beach that is worthy of the taxi fare is nearly impossible.

 South China Sea Sunset